Updated: Dec 13, 2020

 Changes in altitude Will affect the concentrations of atmospheric gases in your blood as you breathe in and out.
 This can cause drugs to have different or more intense side effects than they might have on the ground.
 This includes over the counter medication that may have little to no side effects until you fly at a higher altitude and experience impaired judgment or other side effects.

 If a medication causes fatigue or tiredness, the pilot is considered “flying impaired.”
 While experiencing feelings of lethargy, the pilot might exemplify the characteristics of resignation.
-If a medication causes irritability, a pilot may illustrate symptoms of antiauthority; In both of these scenarios, the pilot has a hazardous attitude and possibly impaired judgement.
+If a medication causes irritability, a pilot may illustrate symptoms of antiauthority; In both of these scenarios, the pilot has a hazardous attitude and possibly impaired judgment.
 Not to mention the physical symptoms such as shortness of breath, insomnia, headache, nausea, and many others that will inhibit a pilot to fly an aircraft safely.

 Your physician will discuss with you all of the prescription or nonprescription drugs that you currently take.
 Depending on the specific medication and dosage, you may still be able to fly the aircraft.
 Some medications will require complete grounding while others will not affect the safety of the flight.
-Some medications may require a waiting period that will allow you to fly after certain amount of time.
+Some medications may require a waiting period that will allow you to fly after a certain amount of time.
 A pilot under basic med will still have to comply with the FAR AIM as stated above.

 The following list specifies disqualifying medical conditions.
 The FAA may issue medical certification by case.